 Trip Cancellation / Trip Interruption Insurance

-If you need to cancel your trip because of an unexpected event, this benefit gives you up to $10,000 per trip for non-refundable expenses.
+This benefit gives you up to $10,000 per trip for non-refundable expenses if you need to cancel your trip because of an unexpected event.
 Plane tickets, hotel rooms, and tours are included.

 Trip Delay Insurance

 This benefit covers you up to $500 per ticket if your plane, train, or other common carrier is delayed at least 12 hours.
 It also kicks in if you require an overnight stay as a result of a delay.
-The $500 helps cover unreimbursed expenses such as meals and lodging.
+The $500 helps cover expenses that were not reimbursed, such as meals and lodging.

 Baggage Delay Insurance